 License - in this tab you can find all the information about your account, including the availability of Orchestrator SaaS and Productivity Analytics.
 You need to log in to make this tab appear.

 Orchestrator SaaS - here you can set the Bot Runner’s name, which will be displayed in the Orchestrator.
 You can also connect the created bot (.neex-file) to the Orchestrator in this tab.

 Credentials - this tab contains the information about the accounts you use to work with bots.
 Here you can add a new account, manage the existing accounts, or delete them.
 You can find more information on working with credentials in this article.

 Services - you can log in to services that your bots interact with in this tab.
 It is necessary to use the functionality that uses Google services (Google Sheets), Microsoft services (Office 365) or ABBYY OCR.

 Web browser - here you can pick the browser that the bot will interact with.

 - Don’t close the browser after execution of a bot - if this option is disabled, then the bot will close the browser after execution of a workflow.

-- Command line arguments work with Google Chrome.
+- Command line arguments work with Google Chrome and Microsoft Edge.
 This option allows you to enter command line arguments to start the browser with additional parameters.

 Proxy - use a proxy server.
 Click the switch to enable the use of proxies and specify the address of the proxy server you want.
 You can read more about working with proxies in this article.

 Certificates - in this tab, you can enable or disable E-mail or HTTPS certificate verification.
 Note that disabling certificate verification can reduce the security of your network.
 Check with your system administrator if this could have negative consequences in your case.